clojure-emacs/cider/README.md

 ```

 * The REPL buffer name can also display the port on which the nREPL server is running.
-Buffer name will look like *cider project-name:port*.
+Buffer name will look like *cider-repl project-name:port*.

 ```el
 (setq nrepl-buffer-name-show-port t)